grafana/agent/docs/sources/flow/reference/components/loki.source.gelf.md

 > **NOTE**: GELF logs can be sent uncompressed or compressed with GZIP or ZLIB.
-> A `job` label will be added with the full name of the component `loki.source.gelf.LABEL`.
+> A `job` label is added with the full name of the component `loki.source.gelf.LABEL`.

 Incoming messages have the following labels added:
 * `__gelf_message_level`: The GELF level as a string.